cybertheory/Aidit/README.md

 ### Feature Implementation and Discussions

-For major feature implementations or significant changes, it is recommended to open a discussion on the [project's discussion board](https://github.com/cybertheory/Aidit/discussions/1) to gather feedback and suggestions from the community before investing substantial time and effort into the development process.
+For major feature implementations or significant changes, it is recommended to open a discussion on the [project's discussion board](https://github.com/cybertheory/Aidit/discussions/1) or join our community on [discord](https://discord.gg/dPvbX8hZa9) to gather feedback and suggestions from the community before investing substantial time and effort into the development process.

 ### Code of Conduct